IBM-Cloud/DevOps-Services-Docs/docs/deploy/index.md

 3. If a specific revision is not specified and no other stages use the specified source as input, use the latest revision of the input.

 **Tip:** To deploy a previous build of an app, from the Stage History menu, select the build.
 Click SEND TO, and select a target.

+###Creating and binding services

+You can create and bind Bluemix and user-provided services for your apps.
+You can manage services from your Bluemix dashboard, or the Cloud Foundry command-line interface.
+You can issue Cloud Foundry CLI commands in scripts for DevOps Services pipeline jobs.
+For example, you might create and bind a service to an app in a deploy job script.
+For more information on creating and binding services, [see Adding a service to your application][24].

 <a name="logs"></a>
 ##Viewing logs